jeffdruid/weather-now/README.md

 ### Footer

-- Footer of page displaying website's info.
+- The footer of the page displaying website information.
   ![Alt text](assets/media/feat-footer.png)

 ### API Key

+- Describes the solution to hide the API key during development, using a small flask app to hide the API key in the front-end.

-- During development of the application, one of the issues not using a back-end was to hide the api key, in early development the api key was exposed to github but quickly realised the this was bad practice and had to come upb with an alternative solution.
+- During development of the application, one of the issues not using a back-end was to hide the api key, in early development the api key was exposed to github but quickly realized the this was bad practice and had to come upb with an alternative solution.
 - a small flask app was used in order to fully hide the api key in the front-end. the flask app was inspired by Daniel Hamilton's App on github
   ![Alt text](assets/media/FlaskApp.png)
 - [Source Code](https://github.com/jeffdruid/weatherKey)